 The Ford Center (also known as the multi-use event center) is owned by the City of Frisco, but it is managed by the Dallas Cowboys with the organization paying all maintenance and operation costs.

 The Star site covers 91 total acres of land.
-Currently, there are 33 acres under construction.

 The Cowboys broke ground on The Star on August 22, 2014.
 On August 13, 2013, the City of Frisco, FISD announced a partnership with the Dallas Cowboys, establishing Frisco as the home of the Cowboys' world corporate headquarters and training facility.